Home Inspection, Roofing

 Using A Drone Is More Comprehensive

 Using a drone allows the inspector to view the roof from every possible angle and leaves no roof area uninspected.
 A drone can survey the entire roof, regardless of accessibility.
-If the drone is equipped with a good quality camera, the footage from the fight is more than clear enough to identify every potential problem.
+If the drone has a good-quality camera, the footage from the fight is more than clear enough to identify every potential problem.

-This footage can be reviewed by the inspector on-site while the drone is in the air, and it is stored either onboard the drone or externally in a digital Cloud, which allows the inspector to more thoroughly inspect the roof once the drone has landed.
+This footage can be reviewed by the inspector on-site while the drone is in the air, and it is stored either onboard the drone or externally in a digital Cloud, which allows the inspector to inspect the roof once the drone has landed more thoroughly.

 These advantages are not present with a manual roof inspection.